LinkSake/spicer/content/posts/2024-02-23-testing-post-title.md

 ---
 title: Testing Post Title
 description: This is a test for an entry
-author: Alejandro Ramirez
+colaborador: Alejandro Ramirez
 date: 2024-02-23
 draft: true
-categories: test
+categorias: test
 ---
 Wololo